Did you know that many of our street trees are older than your grandparents?

 With Canberra’s population growing year by year, there is increasing pressure on trees from the building of new houses and expanding suburbs.

 When new urbanAreas of land that have been built on to create a city or town. areas are built, trees are cleared to make way for buildings, roads and shops.
 Although new trees are often planted to replace those removed, it means that old trees – which are important for biodiversityAll of the different types of life in the environment.
-It includes plants, animals, and micro-organisms (really small things like bacteria and fungi). – are lost.
+Biodiversity includes plants, animals, and micro-organisms (really small things like bacteria and fungi). – are lost.

 Old trees are important because they are a home for nativeAnimals and plants that live in, and are originally from, an area.
 The area could be large, like Australia, or it could be small, like a specific national park. birds and possums.
 Any new trees planted will need 20 or more years of growth to replace the benefits provided by the old trees.